msainsburydale/NeuralEstimators.jl/README.md

 ### Installation

-To install the package, please first install the current stable release of [Julia](https://julialang.org/downloads/).
+Please first install the current stable release of [Julia](https://julialang.org/downloads/).
 Then, install the current stable version of the package using the following command inside Julia:

 ```julia
 using Pkg; Pkg.add("NeuralEstimators")